zordius/lightncandy/README.md

         //    Tempalte: {{myClass::myStaticMethod ....}}
         'myClass::myStaticMethod',

         // 3.
-You may also provide an alias for helper name
+You may also provide an alias name for helper function
         //    This help you to mapping different function to a prefered helper name
         //    Tempalte: {{helper_name ....}}
         'helper_name' => 'my_other_helper',

         // 4.
-Alias also works well for static call from a class
+Alias also works well for static call of a class
         //    This help you to mapping different function to a prefered helper name
         //    Tempalte: {{helper_name2 ....}}
         'helper_name2' => 'myClass::func',

         // 5.
-Anonymouse function should be provided with helper name
+Anonymouse function should be provided with alias
         //    The function will be included in generaed code always
         //    Tempalte: {{helper_name3 ....}}
         'helper_name3' => function ($arg1, $arg2) {